restic/restic/doc/030_preparing_a_new_repo.rst

 for restic (which may be restricted to a specific bucket and/or path).
 The master key consists of a ``B2_ACCOUNT_ID`` and a ``B2_ACCOUNT_KEY``, and each application key also is a pair of ``B2_ACCOUNT_ID`` and ``B2_ACCOUNT_KEY``.
-The ID of an application key is much longer than the ID of the master key.
+The ID of an application key is much longer than the ID of the master key, and can be found under the "Your application keys" section after creating one, titled ``applicationKeyId``.

 You can then initialize a repository stored at Backblaze B2.
 If the bucket does not exist yet and the credentials you passed to restic have the